codeconscious/unique-file-generator-fsharp/README.md

 # Unique File Generator (F# Version)

-This command line tool allows you to quickly and easily create an arbitrary number of unique (by name and content) files on your computer.
-Each filename contains a random collection of characters to differentiate them.
-You can also supply optional parameters to customize files according to your needs.
+- Quickly and easily creates an arbitrary number of unique (by name and content) files
+- Accepts optional parameters to customize files according to your needs
+- Requirement: .NET 9 (or higher) runtime

-※ I also have very similar tools written in C# and [Rust](https://github.com/codeconscious/unique-file-generator-rust/blob/main/README.md) since this has apparently become one of my go-to projects to practice languages. 😅)
+(I also have very similar tools written in C# and [Rust](https://github.com/codeconscious/unique-file-generator-rust/blob/main/README.md) since this has apparently become one of my go-to projects for language practice. 😅)

 ## Requirements

 - .NET 9 (or higher) runtime

 ## Usage

 At the minimum, you must specify the number of files you want to generate.
 This should be a single positive integer (with optional commas or underscores).

 ```